Aloo gobi or Indian potato cauliflower curry– Make healthy and delicious best aloo gobi with my easy recipe.

-I will say this aloo gobi dry recipe truly captures the essence of Indian cooking.
+I will say this dish truly captures the essence of Indian cooking.
 It is the most popular among Indian vegetable dishes.

 Humble ingredients, easy steps and quick to make yet a flavor packed delicious curry that is hearty and wholesome.

-Potato and cauliflower are two most popular vegetables used in Indian cooking.
-In this cauliflower and potato curry recipe these veggies are sauteed in Indian spices and finished with an optional garnish of cilantro leaves.
+Potatoes and cauliflower are two most popular vegetables used in Indian cooking.
+In this potatoes and cauliflower curry recipe these veggies are sauteed in Indian spices and finished with an optional garnish of cilantro leaves.

 Delicious, healthy and perfect side dish for everyone including toddlers and kids.
 Aloo gobi tastes wonderful with dal rice, roti, sambar, rasam, as stuffing for sandwich, in wraps and I can go on and on 🙂

 You can make aloo gobi sabzi in so many ways.
 In some recipes tomatoes are added to get a semi dry consistency.
-Also one more popular version is aloo gobi masala made in the lines of paneer butter masala with a tomato-onion based gravy.
+Also one more popular version is cauliflower potato masala made in the lines of paneer butter masala with a tomato-onion based gravy.

 Here I am sharing an easy everyday cauliflower and potato curry that requires no grinding and minimum ingredients.
 You can easily make this on weekdays also.

 Simple, easy and quick

 Quick curry for weekdays, no grinding or non stop stirring!